 I guess this was the classic “two steps forward and three steps backward”.
 Here is my poor front porch with all of the white-painted boards removed.

 The good news was, most of the boards could just be flipped.
 This actually made me smile.
-A silver lining to my mistake!
+A silver lining to my home remodeling mistake!

 Here is the porch after the mistake was fixed and the boards were flipped.
 Some of the boards (under the posts) couldn’t be removed and still need sanding.

-But the change will save me a ton of headache and cost to clean the porch multiple times every single week.
-(Not making the change would have been an even bigger mistake in the Waco house remodel.)
+But the change saved me a ton of headache and cost to clean the porch multiple times every single week.
+(Not making the change would have been an even bigger mistake in the Waco home remodel.)